boutproject/BOUT-dev/manual/sphinx/user_docs/installing.rst

 There is now (experimental) support for `CMake <https://cmake.org/>`_.
 You will need CMake > 3.9.
 Note that it is possible to get the latest version of CMake using ``pip``::

-  $ pip install --user cmake
+  $ pip install --user --upgrade cmake

 or ``conda``::